cobwebos/docs/articles/azure-stack/azure-stack-viewing-public-ip-address-consumption.md

 The Network Controller does not assign an address to this resource until it is actually bound to an interface, a network interface card (NIC), a load balancer, or a virtual network gateway.
 When the public IP address is bound to an interface, the Network Controller allocates an IP address to it, and it appears in the **Address** field.

-## <a name="view-the-public-ip-address-information-summary-table"></a>View the public IP address information summary table
+## View the public IP address information summary table
+<a id="view-the-public-ip-address-information-summary-table" class="xliff"></a>
 There are a number of different cases in which public IP addresses are assigned that determine whether the address appears in one list or another.

 | **Public IP address assignment case** | **Appears in usage summary** | **Appears in tenant public IP addresses list** |